RKumsher/finra-assignment/README.md

 - Your application should accept and validate a 7 or 10 digit phone number.
 - Assuming a standard alpha-numeric telephone keypad please generate a list of all possible combinations of alpha-numeric phone numbers from the input phone number.
 Display the total count at the beginning.
 - Implement paging for the output with each page getting it’s data from the server via AJAX.
+- All source code should be checked into github and be available for review.
+Please provide a link to the github project.

 # For example if the input number is 240 386 6106 then the output is
     Total number of combinations: <count goes here>